-A technically sound energy use baseline provides a critical starting point for accurate projection of potential energy savings as well as for measurement after retrofits and/or retro-commissioning.
+A technically sound energy usage baseline and a project-specific energy baseline provide critical starting points for accurate projection of potential energy savings as well as for measurement after retrofits and / or retro-commissioning.
 The baseline must establish how much fuel and electricity a building can be expected to use over a representative 12-month period, as well as any renewable energy that is generated and used on site.
 It should also factor in the impact of independent variables such as weather, occupancy, and operating hours on the building's energy use.